An annotated instance segmentation XXL-CT data-set from a historic airplane: Abstract

 Using the CT data from the Me\,163, all its details can visually be examined at various levels, ranging from the complete hull down to single sprockets and rivets.
 However, while a trained human observer can identify and interpret the volumetric data with all its parts and connections, a virtual dissection of the airplane and all its different parts would be quite desirable.
 Nevertheless, this means, that an instance segmentation of all components and objects of interest into disjoint entities from the CT data is necessary.

-As of currently, no adequate computer-assisted tools for automated or semi-automated segmentation of such XXL-airplane data are available, in a first step, an {\em interactive} data annotation and object labeling process has been established.
-So far, seven $512 \times 512 \times 512$ voxel sub-volumes from the Me\,163 airplane have been annotated and labeled, whose results can potentially be used for various new applications in the field of digital heritage, non-destructive testing, or machine-learning.
-These seven annotated and labeled data sets are available from \cite{fraunhoferMe163InstanceSegmentationChallenge, fraunhoferMe163InstanceSegmentationDataset}.
+As of currently, no adequate computer-assisted tools for automated or semi-automated segmentation of such XXL-airplane data are available, in a first step, an {\em interactive} data annotation and object labelling process has been established.
+So far, seven $512 \times 512 \times 512$ voxel sub-volumes from the Me\,163 airplane have been annotated and labelled, whose results can potentially be used for various new applications in the field of digital heritage, non-destructive testing, or machine-learning.
+These seven annotated and labelled data sets are available from \cite{fraunhoferMe163InstanceSegmentationDataset}.

-This work describes the data acquisition process of the airplane using an industrial XXL-CT scanner, outlines the interactive segmentation and labeling scheme to annotate sub-volumes of the airplane's CT data, describes and discusses various challenges with respect to interpreting and handling the annotated and labeled data.
+This work describes the data acquisition process of the airplane using an industrial XXL-CT scanner, outlines the interactive segmentation and labelling scheme to annotate sub-volumes of the airplane's CT data, describes and discusses various challenges with respect to interpreting and handling the annotated and labelled data.